Johor Bahru Bucket List: Amazing Places to Visit in Johor Bahru, Malaysia

-You can also choose to relax by strolling around the Danga Bay Beach and the Country Garden.
+You can also choose to relax by strolling around Danga Bay Beach and the Country Garden.
 Children can also be entertained by taking them to the Danga Bay Theme Park.

 There are plenty of activities that you can do, such as jogging, swimming, and even rock climbing.
 Also, this park was established in commemoration of the nation’s struggle for independence.

 Searching for the best hotels, resorts, and affordable flights in the nearby Cities?
-Check out our list of affordable Johor Bahru hotels and resorts via Agoda, Booking, or you may also see available Airbnb properties in the city.
+Check out our list of cheap Johor Bahru hotels and resorts via Agoda, Booking, or you may also see available Airbnb properties in the city.